fritzo/hstar/README.md

     M = N   iff   forall C[ ], C[M] converges <--> C[N] converges

-This Coq development attempts to formalize the proof in
+The Coq developments in this project attempt to formalize the construction in
 <a href="#user-content-2">[2]</a>
 and extend the result to probabilistic programming languages.
 We reason in a language of ordered combinatory algebras,